-A craniotomy is surgery to open your skull to fix a problem in your brain.
+A craniotomy is surgery to open your skull to treat a problem in your brain.
 It can be done for many reasons.
-For example, you may need a craniotomy if your brain or blood vessels are damaged or if you have a tumour or an infection in your brain.
+For example, you may need this surgery if your brain or blood vessels are damaged or if you have a tumour or an infection in your brain.

 You will probably feel very tired for several weeks after surgery.
 You may also have headaches or problems concentrating.
-It can take 4 to 8 weeks to recover from surgery.
+It can take a month or two to recover from surgery.

-Your cuts (incisions) may be sore for about 5 days after surgery.
-You may also have numbness and shooting pains near your wound, or swelling and bruising around your eyes.
+Your cuts (incisions) may be sore after surgery.
+You may also have numbness and shooting pains near your wound.
+And you may have swelling and bruising around your eyes.
 As your wound starts to heal, it may begin to itch.
 Medicines and ice packs can help with headaches, pain, swelling, and itching.

-The stitches that hold your incisions together may go away on their own or will be removed in 7 to 10 days.
+The stitches or staples that hold your incisions together may go away on their own or will be removed in 7 to 10 days.
 This depends on the type of stitches the doctor uses.

-Some kinds of plates stay attached to hold the skull flap to your head.
 If your head was shaved, you may want to wear hats or scarves on your head until your hair grows back.
-Or, it may not bother you.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.